London in film: Science fiction

 The 1960 film The Time Machine, based on the novel by H. G. Wells, featured an inventor in Victorian London named H. George Wells (played by Rod Taylor) who builds a time machine and time travels all the way to the year October 12, 802,701 where he finds that the human race has divided into two species - the surface dwelling Eloi and the underground dwelling Morlocks.
 While there, George falls in love with one of the Eloi named Weena (played by Yvette Mimieux).

 The 1966 film Daleks' Invasion Earth: 2150 A.D., based on the Doctor Who story The Dalek Invasion of Earth from 1964, is set in part in a future version of London, which has been nearly destroyed by alien invasion.

 Futuristic London is terrorized in the 2006 film V for Vendetta (#1 in U.S.) by a mysterious, masked anarchist who wishes to destroy the fascist government.
 The film was based on the graphic novel V for Vendetta.
 In Children of Men (2006), the London of 2027 is a grim place, full of refugees, armed policemen and exploding bombs.
 Locations used include Tate Britain, Battersea Power Station, the Mall and Admiralty Arch.

 The Bollywood sci-fi Superhero adventure Ra.One begins in London, where the protagonist Dr. Shekhar Subramanium (played by Shahrukh Khan) works at the fictional Barron Industries.
 Much of the film was shot in various parts of the city.

-2013 American science fiction film Star Trek Into Darkness is partially set in London of the distant future.
+Recently, Attack the Block (2011) features a gang protecting their housing estate from an alien invasion, 2013 American science fiction film Star Trek Into Darkness is partially set in London of the distant future.

 Criminals

 Historic periods in the city's underworld have been portrayed in a small number of films.
 Examples include Where's Jack?
 (17th century), The First Great Train Robbery (Victorian era), Chicago Joe and the Showgirl (World War II) and The Krays (the 1960s), while 10 Rillington Place (1971) recreated 1940s London, filming in the actual street where John Christie carried out his infamous murders.

-Other films have evoked London's underworld in the modern era, including Robbery (1967), Performance (1970), Villain (1971), Brannigan (1975), The Long Good Friday (1980), Mona Lisa (1986), Face (1997), Lock, Stock and Two Smoking Barrels (1998), G:MT – Greenwich Mean Time (1999), Snatch (2000), Sexy Beast (2000) and Layer Cake (2004).
+Other films have evoked London's underworld in the modern era, including Robbery (1967), Performance (1970), Villain (1971), Brannigan (1975), Sweeney!
+(1977), The Long Good Friday (1980), Mona Lisa (1986), Face (1997), Lock, Stock and Two Smoking Barrels (1998), G:MT – Greenwich Mean Time (1999), Snatch (2000), Sexy Beast (2000) and Layer Cake (2004), and Blue Story (2019).

 Set in a dystopian near-future Britain, A Clockwork Orange (1971), featuring youth gangs, was filmed in metropolitan London.